arthurgassner/swissenergy-frontend/docs/motivation.md

 - `Clarify the constraints`: How much data do we have?
 How is the quality of that data?
 Did something change within the data-gathering process?
 - `Clarify the needs`: What is needed actually?
 A prediction model?
 How accurate?
 How often should it run?
 How far away should it predict?
 What is shortest path to success?

 None of these questions are trivial, nor should they be.
 It is likely that it will take time and back-and-forth to answer them to a somewhat-comfortable level, if ever.
-Identifying early on who would be using your ML solution -- and having them in the loop -- greatly reduces the risk of misunderstanding the business problem.
+Identifying early-on who would be using your ML solution -- and having them in the loop -- greatly reduces the risk of misunderstanding the business problem.

 !!! tip "Talk to your users[^1]"
     Get as close to the would-be users of your ML solution and **talk to them**.